-When it comes to education in Ghana, most expats find the national curriculum to be limited, teaching methods to be outdated and the standard of facilities to be lower than what they would be used to back at home.
-For these reasons, expats tend to bypass public schooling options in Ghana and send their children to an international school.
+When it comes to education in Ghana, most expats find the national curriculum to be limited, teaching methods outdated and the standard of facilities lower than what they might be used to back home.
+For these reasons, expats tend to bypass public schooling options in Ghana and rather send their children to an international school.

 Public schools in Ghana

 Although English is the official language in Ghana, the language of instruction at the primary level of public schools in many regions tends to be the local vernacular.
 In Accra, though, most schools teach in English with only elective courses in local languages.